 In addition to being a roadmap for T-STEM Academies, the Blueprint contains helpful information for all schools that are trying to increase rigor and college readiness.
-The Blueprint provides guidance on how to develop partnerships with local businesses and colleges in order to increase students' exposure to college and career rigor.
-The Blueprint also contains guidelines and examples of Project-Based Learning (PBL), which builds students' problem solving and higher order thinking skills (both of which are necessary for our increasingly competitive global economy).
+The Blueprint provides guidance on how to develop partnerships with local businesses and colleges in order to increase student's exposure to college and career rigor.
+The Blueprint also contains guidelines and examples of Project-Based Learning (PBL), which builds student's problem-solving and higher-order thinking skills (both of which are necessary for our increasingly competitive global economy).

 What is an MOU, and why does a T-STEM campus need it?

-A Memorandum of Understanding (MOU) is an agreement between your campus and a business or an institute of higher education (IHE).
+A Memorandum of Understanding (MOU) is an agreement between your campus and a business or an institution of higher education (IHE).
 It is a contract which describes the terms and services provided and/or exchanged by both parties for a specific period of time.
 MOUs can be with an IHE, and address a dual-credit agreement and/or college supports and experiences.
 Or it can be with a business partner that provides student internships or other work-based learning experiences.
 In order to be valid, all MOUs must be signed by both parties and cover the school year for which the applicant wishes to be designated.

 What are the benefits of becoming an ECHS?

-Benefits of designation include recognition as an approved ECHS; membership in the ECHS and College and Career Readiness School Models Network; invitations to convenings (special events hosted by TEA and Educate Texas); access to professional development, technical assistance, and research-based best practices.
+Benefits of designation include recognition as an approved ECHS; membership in the ECHS and College and Career Readiness School Models Network; invitations to convenings (special events hosted by TEA and Educate Texas); and access to professional development, technical assistance, and research-based best practices.